MMiDS-textbook/MMiDS-textbook.github.io/README.md

 **Textbook**

-An online verion of the textbook is available [here](https://mmids-textbook.github.io/).
+An online version of the textbook is available [here](https://mmids-textbook.github.io/).

 **Just the Code**